 Employees who have symptoms of acute respiratory illness are recommended to stay home if they are well enough to do so or contact the health service or their GP if they are acutely unwell.
-They should not come to work and should self isolate as per current public health advice.
+They should not come to work and should self-isolate for 14 days from symptom onset, the last five days of which should be fever free.